-Life and death insurance: how to distinguish them?
+Life and death insurance: how can they be distinguished?

 Despite the similarity of their names, life insurance and death insurance have many differences.
 They mainly concern the nature of the contract, the origin of the sum paid and the identity of the beneficiary.